In the first three years we aim to develop:

 Our main aim is to encourage and recognise each individual’s ability to delve deeply into novels, plays and poems.
 A-level English Literature students will engage in active debate about the texts’ literary, historical, philosophical or theatrical significance through a consideration of different critical perspectives and possible layers of meaning.
 We encourage each class member to read widely so that they can express and develop creative and independent opinions about the texts they are studying and the ‘unseen’ material they encounter.
 Reading a wide range of imaginative works enables students to gain skills and aptitudes which can be transferred to future employment contexts and will help them to reflect on their life experiences.

-Sixth Form pupils enjoy regular theatre visits and a residential trip, with an immanent visit to Warwick University to hear lectures by University Professors and guest such as the Poet Laureate, Carol Ann Duffy, followed by a journey to Stratford-upon-Avon to experience the Royal Shakespeare Company’s outstanding productions.
+Sixth Form pupils enjoy regular theatre visits and a residential trip, with a recent visit to Warwick University to hear lectures by University Professors and guest such as the Poet Laureate, Carol Ann Duffy, followed by a journey to Stratford-upon-Avon to experience the Royal Shakespeare Company’s outstanding productions.

 For those who enjoy lively discussions there is a weekly Debating Society.
 Pupils can also demonstrate their public speaking skills by participating in the ‘Poetry by Heart’ competition.
 In addition, Lower School pupils meet at lunchtime to generate their own creative pieces.
 The English and Drama Departments joined to write poetry for the Robert F Kennedy Foundation for Human Rights and Curious Minds, which culminated in a ‘Poetic Universal Declaration of Human Rights’ for Greater Manchester.